-November 1, 2017: Appeared on Radio New Zealand’s Nine To Noon program to talk about my dear friend Kim Wall, the realities of freelancing, particularly for women, and the Kim Wall Memorial Fund.
+November 1, 2017: Talked with Radio New Zealand’s Nine To Noon program about my friend Kim Wall, freelancing while female, and the Kim Wall Memorial Fund.
 The Fund was established to honor Kim’s spirit and legacy, and to offer support to other women journalists.
-If you are moved to help reframe the narrative around her death and change the dynamics for women in media, please consider contributing.
+If you’re moved to help reframe the narrative around her death and change the dynamics for women in media, consider contributing.
 You can learn more about Kim here.

-January 23, 2017: Announced as a “Rising Star” with the Fund for Investigative Journalism and Schuster Institute for Investigative Journalism at Brandeis University, as part of their nationally competitive journalism initiative to increase diverse and inclusive voices and topics in investigative journalism.
+January 23, 2017: Named a “Rising Star” and Senior Fellow with the Fund for Investigative Journalism and Schuster Institute for Investigative Journalism at Brandeis University, as part of their nationally competitive journalism initiative to increase diverse and inclusive voices and topics in investigative journalism.

-October 2016: Announced as a recipient of the South Asian Journalists’ Association fall reporting fellowship, to explore the role of Hindu nationalism in the United States.
+October 2016: Granted the South Asian Journalists’ Association fall reporting fellowship to probe Hindu nationalism in the United States.

-December 21, 2015: Announced as a recipient of the International Women’s Media Foundation’s African Great Lakes Reporting Initiative, to report on democracy and governance in Uganda.
+December 21, 2015: Named an African Great Lakes Reporting Fellow with the International Women’s Media Foundation to report on democracy and governance in Uganda.

 April 30, 2014: Wired covered a collaborative project I was involved with to document India’s 2014 election on Instagram, and featured my photo of India’s Home Minister, Rajnath Singh (then the president of India’s ruling Bharatiya Janata Party), as part of its slideshow of photographs from the project.